SET DECORATORS SOCIETY OF AMERICA

 Over the course of preparation and shooting, Set Decorators:

-Collaborate: Meet with the Production Designer, Director, Producers, Costume Designer, Construction Coordinator, Cinematographer and other filmmakers regarding the design, decoration, lighting, and look of the project.
+Collaborate: Consult with the Production Designer, Director, Producers, Costume Designer, Construction Coordinator, Cinematographer and other filmmakers regarding the design, decoration, lighting, and practical considerations for each set on the project.

-Budget: Negotiate for Production approval and monitor on a daily basis the Set Dressing Purchases & Rentals Budget, and the Set Dressing Labor Budget.
+Budget: Negotiate with the Producer for approval of estimated costs, and monitor the Set Dressing Purchases & Rentals Budget, and the Set Dressing Labor Budget.

-Organize: Break down the script, identify sets and practical locations, plan the objects to be acquired for each set, and schedule all deadlines for acquisition.
+Organize: Break down the script, sets and practical locations, plan the list of objects to be acquired for each environment, and schedule acquisition and fabrication per the shooting calendar.

 Imagine: With the Production Designer and Art Director how characters and environments are to be portrayed and reflected within the layers of the set.

-Shop: For all set dressing needed: furniture, fabrics, decorative objects, industrial items, lighting fixtures
+Shop: For set dressing purchases and rentals: furniture, fabrics, decorative objects, industrial items, lighting fixtures, and elements to be altered or incorporated into custom fabrications..

-Present: Open each new set with the Director, making any adjustments needed.
+Present: Open each new set with the Director, making any required adjustments.

 A Unique Professional Network

-The Set Decorators Society of America, founded in 1993, is the only national nonprofit organization dedicated to the support of the past, present and future of our profession.
+The Set Decorators Society of America, a nonprofit founded in 1993, is the only international organization dedicated to the support of the past, present and future of our profession.
 Members include qualified Set Decorators of Motion Pictures and Television, including commercials and music videos, as well as Business Members who provide furnishings, materials, and professional services to our trade.

 We offer fellowship and networking opportunities for set decorators, crew members and vendors within our craft, and a bridge to other design and technical professions in the entertainment industry.
 For emerging decorators, students and apprentices hoping to enter our field, we have Associate and Student Memberships as well as various educational opportunities.